SlobodanNinkov/SlobodanNinkov/_posts/2025-12-12-docker-network-setup.md

 ---

-Problem: Out of the box, when container is started it does not see other containers running on the same Docker.
+Problem: In the docker system, when container is started it does not see other containers running on the same Docker.
 This problem comes up often during the testing and experimentation when you want to connect a python notebook with several databases.
 To make it happen, there are 2 steps you need to do.

-Step 1.
-Create a local network in the docker
+# Step 1.
+Create local network in the docker
-# Create local network to docker
 `docker network create <network_name>`

 Example:
 `docker network create locnetwork`

-Step 2.
-Add containers to the configured docker network
+# Step 2.
+Add containers to the configured docker local network

-# Add containers to local network
 `docker network connect <network_name> <running_container>`

 Examples: